Contributions are welcome, and they are greatly appreciated! Every little helps, and credit will always be given.

 Obtain an API token¶

-If you want to work on a feature that requires authentication, you’ll need to obtain an API token to perform authenticated requests using the
+If you want to work on a feature that requires authentication, you’ll need to obtain an API token to perform authenticated requests.
+You can do so using the

-Once created, get the application ID as well as the secret key and call the script with them:
+http://localhost:8080/oauth/return.
+Once created, grab the application ID and the secret key and call the CLI tool with them:

 Authorise the app in your browser.
 You should then should be redirected to a simple HTML page with your API token.
 The script also save the API token locally in the